-Instead of using traditional beauty and ornamentation usually seen in the aesthetics of jewellery, both the necklace and the bracelet emulate utilitarian properties, playing with shapes and objects found in useful everyday DIY equipment.
+Instead of emulating traditional beauty and ornamentation aethetics, usually present in jewellery, both the necklace and the bracelet emulate utilitarian properties, playing with shapes and objects found in useful everyday DIY equipment.
 Packaged in a blister pack and hung on a shop rail, acquiring Dinos’ jewellery simulates an experience similar to one at a hardware shop.
-This project by Dinos Chapman is charged with the signature subversive wit prevalent through all the work of the Chapman brothers.
+This project is therefore charged with the signature subversive wit prevalent through the work of both Chapman brothers.